jforissier/hikey_optee/README.md

 sudo apt-get install libc6:i386 libstdc++6:i386 libz1:i386
 ```

-"Known good" cross compilers/toolchains are downloaded aytomatically from
+"Known good" cross compilers/toolchains are downloaded automatically from
 linaro.org by the Makefile.

 Also, to get the USB devices recognized properly (i.e., the HiKey board in